 12. The first opera performance in the United States was held at the Théâtre de la Rue St. Pierre in New Orleans on May 22, 1796.
 The production was André Ernest Modeste Grétry’s Sylvain.
 The theater where the play was staged burned down in 1816, along with the Orléans Theater and other nearby buildings.

-13. Louisiana has one of the highest alligator populations in the country, with an estimated two million in the wild and another 300,000 on alligator farms.
-The hide and raw meat industries collectively bring in around $57 million a year.
+and another 300,000 on alligator farms.
+The hide and raw meat industries collectively bring in

 14. There are two historical references for the New Orleans nickname “The Big Easy.”
 The first is written into a 1987 Times-Picayune article, which reported that “The Big Easy” was the name of a music venue (or several venues) where musicians played.
 Going to play “The Big Easy” became synonymous with going to the city, and the name stuck.
 The other reference comes from a 1970s columnist named Betty Guillard, who used the phrase to describe the relaxed NOLA lifestyle.